Rayiumir/liquid-glass/README.md

 # Liquid Glass

-A stunning CSS-only implementation of liquid glass effects using modern glassmorphism techniques and fluid animations.
+A stunning CSS-only implementation of liquid glass effects using modern glassmorphism techniques

 # Screenshot